purna-chandrasekhar/Global-Trends-Analysis/README.md

   ```
 **4. View Visualizations and Analysis:**
 - Open the `reports/global_trends_analysis.docx` file to review the detailed descriptions of the visualizations and the analysis conducted in the notebook.
+- Open the `reports/global_trends_analysis.pdf` file to view the results of the final output of the analysis